Real moduli space of stable rational curves revised: Conceptual algebraic model of the mosaic operad

 \subsection{The Mosaic operad is bar-dual to $\AsM$}

 Let us come back to the geometry of the moduli spaces of curves.
-The space $\MonR{n+1}$ admits a stratification by the graphs of irreducible components of a stable curve.
-The codimension one open strata consist of degenerate curves with two components with at least $3$ points on each component.
+The space $\MonR{n+1}$ admits a stratification by the number of irreducible components of a stable curve.
+The codimension one open strata consists of degenerate curves with two components with at least $3$ points on each component.
 Thus, the codimension one closed strata are isomorphic to $\MonR{|I|+1}\times \MonR{|J|+1}$ and are numbered by decompositions $[0n]=I\sqcup J$ with $|I|,|J|\geq 2$.
 The stratification defines a cyclic operad structure on the union $\cup_{n\geq 2} \MonR{n+1}$.
-This operad was introduced by S.Devadoss in~\cite{Dev} and called the \emph{mosaic operad} and by Kapranov in~\cite{Kapranov::Moduli}.
+This operad named the \emph{mosaic operad} was introduced by S.Devadoss in~\cite{Dev} and by Kapranov in~\cite{Kapranov::Moduli}.
 We will use the slightly shorter notation $\Mos$ for the Mosaic operad.
-All open strata are contractible and the standard stratification considered by Devadoss defines a cell decomposition of $\MonR{n+1}$ compatible with the operadic compositions.
+Note, that as shown by~\cite{DJS} the space $\MonR{n+1}$ is a $K(\PCacti_n,1)$-space, so the groups $\PCacti_n$ assemble an operad in the category of groups.
+All open strata of the stratification are contractible and the standard stratification considered by Devadoss defines a cell decomposition of $\MonR{n+1}$ compatible with the operadic compositions.

 The underling combinatorics of the latter cell decomposition are very similar to those of the cell decomposition of the Stasheff polytopes.
 Since we want to use the operadic structure and we want to have analogous constructions in higher dimensions we will use the notation $\FM_1(n)$ for the Fulton-McPherson compactification of the configuration space of poins on a line.
 We recall the description of $\FM_d$ as a model of $E_d$ in~\ref{sec::FM} and refer to~\cite{Lamb_Vol} for detailed discussions.